baskuit/oak/include/readme.md

 This directory fleshes out the barebones libpkmn C API.
 It duplicates the basic enum definitions and ancillary data (base power, pp, base stats) that libpkmn does not expose.

-strings.h
+* strings.h

-String utilities.
+String utilities: decoding/formatting byte data, move/species names, etc.

 ## /battle

 * debug-log.h

 `DebugLog<size_t log_size>` is a helper struct for creating debug logs.
-It stores the binary data in standard arrays and merely wraps the battle update function
+It provides a wrapper for `pkmn_gen1_battle_update` that stores the frame data of each update.

 * init.h